shafaaf/koin-inventory-webapp/README.md

 - Remove all print statements
 - Some warning about set state in transactions.
 I think not using componentDidMount properly
 - Add ability to confirm or remove the pictures uploaded on add item page
+- Add in loading profile on successful login

 Major sections left:
 - Home page shoing lates activities